karan-suthar03/Networking/networking-basics.md

 ## Module 8: The Internet Protocol

 - 8.0.
 Introduction
 - 8.1.
-Purpose of an IPv4 Address
+Purpose of an IPv4 Address → See [IP Hierarchy](03-Addressing-Routing/ip-hierarchy.md)
 - 8.2.
 The IPv4 Address Structure
 - 8.3.
 The Internet Protocol Summary